maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 Array-to-collection conversion prefers a `List` result rather than a `Set` for a declared target type of `Collection`.

 `ThreadPoolTaskExecutor` and `ThreadPoolTaskScheduler` enter a graceful shutdown phase when the application context starts to close.
 As a consequence, further task submissions are not accepted during stop or destroy callbacks in other components anymore.
-If the latter is necessary, switch the executor/scheduler's `acceptTasksAfterContextClose` flag to `true`.
+If the latter is necessary, switch the executor/scheduler's `acceptTasksAfterContextClose` flag to `true`, at the expense of a longer shutdown phase.

 When building a native image, the verbose logging about pre-computed fields has been removed by default, and can be restored by passing `-Dspring.native.precompute.log=verbose` as a `native-image` compiler build argument to display related detailed logs.